There is one man who just might be able to save the world from Donald Trump: we need to run Al Franken for President.

 A lack of self-humor reinforces the narcissist’s central need, to be above everyone else.
 And the authoritarian personality wants exactly that, a strongman who is above everyone else.

 Which is why Trump’s narcissism is key.
 The man is completely unable to laugh at himself.
 Consider that there are many pundits who believe that Trump decided to run for President after the 2011 White House Press Correspondents’ Dinner, at which Barack Obama and Seth Myers made wild fun of Trump.
-In the shadowy clips of Trump sitting through the laughter, he is clearly uncomfortable.
+In the shadowy clips of Trump grimacing through the laughter, he is clearly unhappy.

 Then recall that when Marco Rubio got people laughing at Trump, Trump was rattled.
-Rubio’s efforts, however, were clumsy and repetitive, and his effectiveness quickly evaporated.
+Rubio’s efforts, however, were hamfisted and repetitive, and his effectiveness quickly evaporated.

 Finally, there was the annual Al Smith Dinner, which traditionally invites the Presidential candidates to make fun of themselves, as well as their opponents.
 Trump made no biting jokes about himself; instead, he made fun of his wife, and encouraged people to laugh at her.